Cluster Checks Runner

 Note: When using the Cluster Checks Runner, it is not necessary to enable cluster checks for the regular Datadog Agent.

 Then, deploy the Cluster Checks Runner using either Datadog Operator or Helm.

 Using the Operator, you can launch and manage all of these resources with a single manifest like the one shown in this example.

 kubectl apply -f datadog-agent-with-dca-clusterchecksrunner.yaml

-You’ll see the following output, confirming that the configuration was applied successfully:
+If you see the following output, it confirms the configuration was applied successfully:

 See the Datadog Operator repo for more information about the Datadog Operator.

 You can update the relevant sections of the chart, as shown below, to enable cluster checks, the Cluster Agent, and the Cluster Checks Runners at the same time: